igobyjack/scratch-net/README.md

 # MNIST Database Neural Netwok

-## A neural network I made from scratch, with a single 10 neuron hidden layer.
+### A neural network I made from scratch, with a single 10 neuron hidden layer.
+Trained using images from the MNIST database, a source of hand-drawn digits on a 28x28 pixel frame.

 ![alt](https://github.com/igobyjack/scratch-net/blob/main/predictions/prediction50.png)